linkerd/website/linkerd.io/content/2/tasks/external-prometheus.md

 There are two important points to tackle here.

 - Configuring external Prometheus instance to get the Linkerd metrics.
-- Configuring the Linkerd control plane components to use that Prometheus.
+- Configuring the linkerd-viz extension to use that Prometheus.

 ## Prometheus Scrape Configuration